sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-customizers/link.md

 sidebar_position: 6
 sidebar_class_name: saasConnectivity
 keywords: ['connectivity', 'connectors', customizers]
-description: Getting started with Connectivity Customizers
+description: Link connectivity customizers to sources.
 slug: /docs/saas-connectivity/customizers/linking
 tags: ['Connectivity']
 ---

-# Linking a Customizer to a Source
+# Linking a connectivity customizer to a source

-### initial requirements
+### Initial requirements

-Before you can link a connector customizer to a source, you need to have a SaaS source in IdentityNow as well as a Customizer built and deployed.
-You can use the following commands to retrieve a list of valid sources as well as customizers
+Before you can link a connector customizer to a source, you must have a SaaS source in IdentityNow, as well as a Customizer built and deployed.
+You can use the following commands to get a list of valid sources, as well as customizers:

-to find sources:
+Use this command to find sources:

 ```bash
 sail conn instances list
 ```
-a similar looking list of instances will be returned
+This similar looking list of instances will be returned:

 ```bash
 +--------------------------------------+--------------------------+---------------+
 |                  ID                  |           NAME           | CUSTOMIZER ID |